WanderingStar/resume/resume.md

 Principal Software Engineer, leading a group of software engineers, data scientists, analysts, and quality engineers

-Keywords: Python, Apache Spark, Databricks, Big Data, Machine Learning, Scala
+###### Keywords: Python, Apache Spark, Databricks, Big Data, Machine Learning, Scala

 ##### Software Engineering

-*   Lead a team to deliver a new Apache Spark ML-based process for selecting content for RMN merchant pages, the heart of the website
+*   Led a team to deliver a new Apache Spark ML-based process for selecting content for RMN merchant pages, the heart of the website
     *   Worked in multiple codebases in several languages (Python, Scala, SQL, Java, PHP)
     *   Scoped and coordinated effort of a team of 5 over a 5 month effort
     *   Ensured that code met critical business objectives while remaining readable, documented, and tested